-Riding an ATV without extra caution when towing a trailer will be hazardous.
-Trailer towing can affect the handling and braking of the ATV.
-Never tow a trailer without a rigid tongue and never exceed 10 mph (16 km/h).
-Avoid sudden accelerations and stopping of the ATV.
-Do not make quick maneuvers.
-Avoid uneven surfaces and do not tow on hills.
+Use extra caution when towing a trailer.
+Never tow a trailer without a rigid tongue.
+Never exceed 10 mph (16 km/h).
+Avoid uneven surfaces.
+Do not tow on hills.

-Never tow people in or on any device except when towing a disabled vehicle with operable brakes and steering or on a trailer designed for passengers that has a rigid tow bar.
+Only tow people when towing a disabled vehicle with operable brakes and steering or on a trailer designed for passengers that has a rigid tow bar.

-Transporting ATV
+Transporting

-When transporting the ATV, it must be in its normal operating position (on all four wheels) and the following procedure be used:
+When transporting the ATV, the ATV must be in its normal operating position (on all four wheels) and the following procedure must be used.

-1. Engage the brake lever lock and place the transmission in gear.
+1. Engage the brake lever lock and place the transmission in park.

-Failure to engage the brake lever lock and place the transmission in gear could result in the ATV rolling off the trailer in the event of tie-down strap failure.

-2. Secure the ATV with load rated hold-down straps.
+Failure to engage the brake lever lock and place the transmission in park could result in the ATV rolling off the trailer in the event of tie-down strap failure.
+2. Secure the ATV with load rated holddown straps.